Blockmani/Device-Classification-RF/README.md

 ![Random Forest](https://i.imgur.com/Xdff4tc.png)
 In the above case, there are **six** decision trees which spat out **_1_** and **three** decision trees spat out **_0_**.
 Upon voting, the clear winner comes out to be **_1_**.

+## Why Random Forest?
+Random Forest is known to produce highest number of accuracies among all the models.
+Reason?
+It capitalizes on the number of weak learners to give a very strong prediction.
+This is called as the **_"wisdom of the crowd_**.